Into the Primeval Bialowieza Forest of Poland

 When you walk into a forest, a sense of calm and serenity always washes over you.
 While your eyes absorb the greenery and dappled sunlight, your ears pique at the rush of the breeze and the crackle of leaves beneath your feet.
 Stepping into the Bialowieza Forest was no different.
 What makes Białowieża unique, however, is that it is a forest complex consisting of some of the last parts of several primeval or old-growth forests.
 This means large parts of Białowieża are nearly untouched, guarded by strict protection that has truly allowed nature to thrive.
 The forest, as a whole, sits on the Polish-Belarusian border so to take a peek at what lies hidden within it, we visited the Bialowieza National Park on the Polish side.

 The Bialowieza Forest is one of the best-preserved mixed forests across the European lowlands.
 It is home to a diverse array of life that takes shelter under the canopy of green that towers overhead.
 With the trees in the forest aged tens and even hundreds of years old, standing beneath them is a humbling reminder of how small we humans are.
-While this is true, from a different perspective, we too loom over even smaller creatures not only found in Bialowieza life but also its death.
+While this is true, from a different perspective, we too loom over even smaller creatures not only found in Bialowieza's life but also in its death.
 In its most strictly protected areas, 25% of the forest's tree mass is dead biomass, the perfect habitat for over 12,000 invertebrates and countless unique species of fungi.

 Apart from being a safe harbor for countless species of the smallest of life, however, Bialowieza Forest also protects birds, amphibians, reptiles, and mammals including elusive lynxes, wolves, deer, and moose.
 The forest is moreover the habitat that rehabilitated the population of Europe's heaviest animal, the European bison, which would otherwise have only existed in captivity or become completely extinct.